fsprojects/.github/README.md

 This is an incubation space, and so is slightly anarchic: the idea is to "let many flowers bloom" and take a creative attitude to incubation, co-operation, experimentation and maturation.
 We understand that creativity is also Darwinian: we are equally happy whether a project matures and is used by thousands, or if a project ends up archived.

+No copyright is transferred and no rights to code are granted beyond those in the project license.
 Our expectation is that you are seeking collaboration and co-operation, and that you wish to facilitate other people to contribute to your project.
+It's more like a joint working space, with some loose shared goals, and if you abandon the project the backup maintainers have some rights to do things to the github project itself.

+Current "fsprojects" backup admins are Sergey Tihon and Don Syme.  "fsprojects" is not a part of the F# Software Foundation, however we think of it as as "FSSF-compatible" - we align with the FSSF goals for education and community enablement by running the project space.

 ## Requesting transfer